waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Tile Mechanics (Global)
-- FLOOR: Traversable.
-- WALL / TREE / MOUNTAIN / HEADBUTT_TREE: Impassable.
-- WATER: Requires Surf (HM03).
+- FLOOR: Standard ground.
+Traversable in all directions.
+No special effects.
+- WALL: Solid obstacle.
+Impassable from all directions.
-- TALL_GRASS: Traversable.
-Triggers wild encounters.
+- TALL_GRASS: Overworld encounter area.
+Traversable in all directions.
+Triggers wild battles.
+- WATER: Aquatic terrain.
+Requires Surf to enter and traverse.
+Triggers wild battles.
+- HEADBUTT_TREE: Special tree type.
+Impassable.
+Can be interacted with using Headbutt.
-- CUT_TREE: Requires Cut (HM01).
+- CUT_TREE: Small tree blocking paths.
+Requires Cut (HM01) to remove.
 Regrows on map reload.
-- LEDGE_HOP_LEFT: One-way jump West.
+- LEDGE_HOP_LEFT: One-way ledge.
+Can jump West, but acts as a wall from the West.
-- FLOOR_UP_WALL: One-way barrier (Southward).
-- WARP: Traversable.
+- FLOOR_UP_WALL: One-way barrier.
+Can be traversed from North to South (downwards), but acts as a wall from South to North.
+Verified on Route 42.
+- WARP: Map transition point.
+Walk onto it to change maps.

+# Item Usage Tracking
+- Super Repel: Activated Turn 16651.
+(Duration: 200 steps).

 # HM/TM Knowledge
 - HM01 Cut: KIMCHI (Gloom)